TomTom Spark 3 Cardio + Music Review

 Ease of Use

 After a somewhat lackluster showing in Health Impact, the Spark 3 boosted its performance in our Ease of Use metric, making up 20% of the final score.
 The TomTom meriting a 7 out of 10 for its reasonably good performance.
-The chart below shows how the rest of the pack compared.

 We compared the battery life, ease of syncing data to the phone, the quality of the companion mobile app, the ease of navigating menus on the device, the ease of putting it on, and how water resistant the device is.